zyphlar/influxdb.org/source/docs/v0.9/clients/shell.md

 Usage of default:
   -database="": database to connect to the server.
-  -host="localhost": influxdb host to connect to -password="": password to connect to the server.  can be blank if authorization is not required -port=8086: influxdb port to connect to -username="": username to connect to the server.  can be blank if authorization is not required
+  -host="localhost": influxdb host to connect to -output="column": format specifies the format of the server responses:  json, csv, or column -password="": password to connect to the server.
+Leaving blank will prompt for password (--password="") -port=8086: influxdb port to connect to -username="": username to connect to the server.
 ```

 ## Shell Commands